-Assets and liabilities under Solvency II are valued in accordance with the Company's accounting policies under IFRS as adopted by the European Union (EU), unless stated otherwise in sections D.1 'Assets', D.2 'Technical provisions' and D.3 'Other liabilities'.
-A summary of the Company's accounting policies can be found in the accounting policies note of the Company's 2018 financial statements.
+Assets and liabilities under Solvency II are valued in accordance with the Company's accounting policies under international accounting standards in conformity with the requirements of the Companies Act 2006 (IFRS), unless stated otherwise in sections D.1 'Assets', D.2 'Technical provisions' and D.3 'Other liabilities'.
+A summary of the Company's accounting policies can be found in the accounting policies note of the Company's 2020 financial statements.

-The table below sets out a summarised balance sheet as at 31 December 2018.
+The table below sets out a summarised balance sheet as at 31 December 2020.
 It compares assets and liabilities as reported in the financial statements (column a) to the Solvency II balance sheet (column d).